medyassinekhlif/open-generative-studios/README.md

 This wager has been won.
 A user can today express a musical intent in natural language and see a work that resembles them emerge in return.
 Without expensive equipment, without prior expertise, without inaccessible mystery.
 The machine learns, adapts, and extends human creation.
 Above all, it explains: every choice it makes can be followed, understood, and questioned.
 In a field where opacity is too often the norm, this approach already constitutes a kind of quiet revolution.

 But what has been built represents only the first phrase of a long story.
 Future versions dream of being collaborative, capable of hearing the world with greater sensitivity and translating emotion with greater depth.
 Each of today's limitations is an invitation extended to tomorrow.
-The objective remains unchanged since the first line of code: to offer anyone — seasoned composer or simple curious mind — the keys to a generative studio that truly resembles them.
+The objective remains unchanged since the first line of code: to offer anyone, seasoned composer or simple curious mind, the keys to a generative studio that truly resembles them.

 *Because ultimately, the best score is the one not yet written...*

 ---

-## Appendix A — Technology and Audio Reference
+## Appendix A: Technology and Audio Reference

 | Technology | Definition |
 |------------|------------|